rehive/docs-portal/content/platform/usage/events.md

 - `event` : The event that should trigger the webhook.
 - `url` : The endpoint that webhook events should be sent to.
 Events are sent in an HTTP request containing the event data formatted as JSON.
 - `secret` : The secret is sent in the `Authorization` header of each event's webhook HTTP request.
-- `expression` : An optional condition that is used to eveluate whether the event should trigger.
+- `expression` : An optional condition that is used to evaluate whether the event should trigger.

 ### Requirements